 Find out how to deal with the lack of IT talents without compromising project delivery.

-For the highest quality delivery, your app should undergo five testing methods prior to deployment.
+For the highest quality delivery, your app should undergo six testing methods prior to deployment:

 Step 6: Deployment